It’s 9:17 pm, and like clockwork, a siren is going off in my house.

 For humans, there’s no need to wait around for a birthday to make salmon.
 The recipe below makes for a virtuous weeknight dinner for one, but is elegant enough to double or quadruple for company.

 - 1 tablespoon + 1 teaspoon brown or white miso, divided

 - 1 tablespoon mirin

 - 1 handful chopped flat-leaf parsley

-Scrape the yogurt off the filet, flake it into tiny bits, and feed it to grateful (well, not so much grateful as expectant/excited beyond their wildest tiny cat imaginations) felines.
+- Scrape the yogurt off the fillet, flake it into tiny bits, and feed it to grateful (well, not so much grateful as expectant/excited beyond their wildest tiny cat imaginations) felines.